This article was updated on 16 April 2015.

 The Cook County Clerk's office has birth certificates more than 75 years old, marriage certificates more than 50 years old, and death certificates more than 20 years old available online for a fee.
 The records go back as far as 1872 -- earlier records were lost in the Chicago Fire of 1871.
 See: Online Chicago and Cook County Death Records Indexes and Obituaries (free and fee-based listings)

-Along with Cook County, similar databases with birth, marriage and death certificates are online for DeKalb County, Kane County, Kankakee County and Winnebago County (available for a fee).
+Along with Cook County, similar databases with birth, marriage and death certificates are online for DeKalb County, Kane County and Kankakee County (available for a fee).
 For links to these as well as other Illinois death indexes see: Online Illinois Death Records Indexes, Obituaries and Cemeteries (free and fee-based listings)

 As part of their subscription-based collection of genealogy records, Ancestry has digitized Kentucky death certificates from 1911-1953.
 See: Online Kentucky Death Records Indexes and Obituaries